faisalalnasser13/DustSCAN/README.md

 # DustSCAN
-The DustSCAN dataset is a collection that tracks and characterizes atmospheric dust plumes using hourly imagery from the SEVIRI instrument on Meteosat satellites.
+The DustSCAN dataset is a collection of tracked atmospheric dust plumes from hourly imagery using the SEVIRI instrument on Meteosat satellites.
 The corresponding source code in the repository enables users to work with this dataset for additional analysis and exploration of dust plume data as demonstrated in our recent paper.